ABSTRACT

 Setting: Academic center.

-Patients: Critically ill patients receiving mechanical ventilation and age-matched controls underwent polysomnography.
+Patients: Critically ill patients receiving mechanical

 Interventions: None.